andrewwh/kong-api-mock/kong-load/README.md

 ### Environments
 In order to support the gateway in multiple environments, each kong content type such as _kong-config/services_ may have the following files:

-1. Files in the root of this directory which are always loaded (such as those that point to a mock server)
+1. Files in the root of this directory are always loaded (such as those that point to a mock server)
 2. A sub-directory named per environment with aditional files that are loaded using the --environment parameter.
 E.g. kong-config/services/test will contain services specific to the test environment.